etchost/devopsinthecloud/README.md

 devopsinthecloud
 ================

-Jflemig - Forked and Customizing repo.
+Jfleming - Forked and Customizing repo.
+Adding Some heira junk